nguyenvdan/Impute-Pro/README.md

 ### 3. Measuring Uncertainty

 For each missing value, I calculated the standard deviation across the 5 imputations.
 If all 5 versions agree on approximately the same value, the uncertainty is low.
-If they disagree a lot, the uncertainty is high and we probably shouldn't trust that imputation as much.
+If they disagree a lot, the uncertainty is high.

 ### 4. Testing with Machine Learning